Transportation and Driving

-Paper copies of the current pathway and bikeways map are available at all City of Calgary Recreation Aquatic and Fitness and Leisure Centres.
+Paper copies of the current pathway and bikeways map are available at all City of Calgary Recreation Aquatic and Fitness and Leisure Centers.

 Calgary Transit (buses and c-trains)